pelithne/AKS_Baseline_Deepdive/07-monitoring.md

 ## 1.8 Challenge!

-Use the previously query to create an alert when node CPU utilization is over a threshold (pick a threshold that will generate alerts).
+Use the previously created query to create an alert when node CPU utilization is over a threshold (pick a threshold that will generate alerts).

 Here's some help along the way: https://learn.microsoft.com/en-us/azure/azure-monitor/alerts/tutorial-log-alert